Knife-wielding man attacks pro-Beijing lawmaker Junius Ho at Hong Kong event | The Japan Times

 Senior police official Suzette Foo said late Tuesday that the young man had reportedly fallen from an upper floor, but that it wasn’t captured by security surveillance cameras.
 She didn’t rule out the possibility that he was fleeing from tear gas but noted that police fired from a distance.
 She also rebutted online claims that police pushed the victim down.

-“It is an upsetting incident.
-We will certainly investigate this case fully and do all we can to find out the truth,” Foo said.

-Hundreds of black-clad demonstrators wearing Guy Fawkes masks — symbols of protest worldwide — rallied Tuesday night in the busy Tsim Sha Tsui district to mark the one-month anniversary of a government ban on facial coverings at rallies.
+Hundreds of black-clad demonstrators wearing Guy Fawkes masks rallied Tuesday night in the busy Tsim Sha Tsui district to mark the one-month anniversary of a government ban on facial coverings at rallies.
 Some protesters vandalized shops and set up road barriers as they marched along streets.

-“We are out to tell the government that we will not be cowed.
-We will fight to the end, Hong Kong people will not give up,” a protester wearing a Guy Fawkes mask said on local television.
-Police later fired a water cannon and quickly broke up the rally.

-Earlier Tuesday, Hong Kong Chief Secretary Matthew Cheung said Xi’s meeting with Lam was a “vote of confidence” in the city’s government.
-But pro-democracy lawmaker Claudia Mo warned of a tougher stance by Beijing.

 China’s Communist Party last week indicated it may try to find a way to enact anti-subversion laws in Hong Kong, after such measures were shelved previously due to public opposition.